digital-asset/daml/docs/source/tools/navigator/database.rst

 The Navigator database is implemented on top of `SQLite <https://sqlite.org/index.html>`_.
 SQLite understands most of the standard SQL language.
 For information on how to compose SELECT statements, see to the SQLite `SELECT syntax specification <https://www.sqlite.org/lang_select.html>`_.

-To run queries,use the ``sql`` Navigator Console command.
+To run queries, use the ``sql`` Navigator Console command.
 Take a look at the examples below to see how you might use this command.

 .. contents:: On this page:
   :local: